TZstatsADS/Spring2020-Project3-group3/README.md

 	+ Duong, Tram
 	+ Liu, Ziyun
 	+ Lu, Ran
-	+ Su, Colleen
+	+ Su, Kexin(Colleen)

++ **Project summary**:
-+ Project summary: In this project, we created a classification engine for facial emotion recognition.
+In this project, we created a classification engine for facial emotion recognition.
+We developed advanced classification models to compare their accuracy and efficiency to the client's original baseline model -- Boosted Decision Stumps(gbm), which has a model accuracy of 44.4\%.
+The advanced model we tried are KNN, Support Vector Machine(SVM), CNN, and Random Forest.
+Among the 4 advanced models, SVM has the highest accuracy, which is around 52.8\%, so we chose SVM as our final advanced model.
+We also conducted PCA for our feature selection.

-**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
++**Contribution statement**:  All team members contributed equally in all stages of this project.

+	+ Jinxiao Du wrote out the code for CNN model in Python, and converted it into R.
+	+ Tram  Duong wrote the code for SVM and Random Forest.
+	+ Ziyun Liu and Kexin Su collaboratively wrote the code for KNN, and Ziyun also conducted feature selection for advanced model using PCA.
+	+ Ran Lu wrote the code for the complete baseline model.
+	+ Kexin Su worked on the code for KNN with Ziyun Liu, merged all the models into the main R markdown file, wrote the code for the label_prediction.csv, and write up the README file.

 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.